johannes-otto/Librecig/Ratte and Variations/doc/instructions/building.md

 If you want you can put in the screws to check if everything looks as expected.

 ## Manufacturing the contact plates
+First we need 2 terminals where the cables coming from the board and the 510 are beeing soldered to.
+Cut a small piece of brass and drill a 3.2mm hole in it.
+The terminal doesnt need to be bigger than the M3 nut.
+On one side, leave some space for the cable as seen in the picture.
 [small plate image]()

+Next thing we need are bridges.
+For a dual 18650 you need one, for 4x18650 you need 3 and for 6x18650 you need 5.
+Drill 2 3.2mm holes into a brass plate.
+They must be 19mm apart.
+Then cut out the plate.
+It doesn't need to be wider than the M3 nut.
 [bridge plate image]()

 ## Electronics